Skip to Main Content

 Introduction

-A systematic review attempts to identify, select, synthesize, and appraise all evidence for a given research question in a systematic and transparent manner.
+A systematic review attempts to identify, select, synthesize, and appraise all the evidence that fits pre-specified eligible criteria for a specific research question using rigorous and transparent methods to minimize bias [1].

 Systematic Review Steps

-Eight stages of a systematic review and meta-analysis* (Uman, 2011):
+Eight stages of a systematic review and meta-analysis* [2]:

 *Important: before embarking on a systematic review, make sure that 1) a recent review on the same topic has not already been published, and 2) that a review protocol has not already been registered for the same topic.